-Every 10 years, states re-draw the boundaries of congressional and legislative districts.
+Last year , states and localities re-drew the boundaries of congressional, state legislative, and local government voting districts.
 Redistricting is supposed to reflect changes in population and ensure that everyone is fairly represented.

 In the States